EU court slams Hungary's 'Stop Soros' law | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The top EU court has shot down a 2018 Hungarian law that punished those helping asylum seekers.
+The top EU court has shot down a 2018 Hungarian law that punished people who help asylum-seekers.
 It remains to be seen if the right-wing government in Budapest will implement the decision.

 Right-wing Prime Minister Viktor Orban has clashed repeatedly with the EU over the acceptance of refugees in Hungary

-The European Court of Justice (ECJ) ruled on Tuesday that legislation passed in Hungary in 2018 threatening jail time for those who supported asylum seekers was in violation of EU law.
+The European Court of Justice (ECJ) ruled on Tuesday that legislation passed in Hungary in 2018 threatening jail time for people who support asylum-seekers is in violation of EU law.

 The law, which targeted migrant rights NGOs, was named "Stop Soros" — a reference to the Hungarian-born Holocaust survivor and US-based billionaire George Soros.